 Eczema

 Eczema causes a white, scaly rash on the skin.
 While this condition mostly affects children, it can also appear in adults.
-According to some reported cases, Eczema has been linked to gluten intolerance.
+According to some reported cases, Eczema has been linked to gluten.
 In cases where the patients went on a gluten-free diet, there was an improvement in their skin conditions.

 Acne